Hackers News Hackers News

 -d '{"query":"mutation { volumeDelete(volumeId: "3d2c42fb-...") }"}'

-In January 2026, over 42,000 exposed MCP endpoints were found leaking API keys and credentials on the public internet, with seven CVEs filed against MCP implementations, including a CVSS 9.6 remote code execution vulnerability.
+The PocketOS incident is not an isolated event.
+As AI coding agents become increasingly integrated into production infrastructure via MCP integrations, the attack surface is expanding rapidly.
+In January 2026, over 42,000 exposed MCP endpoints were discovered leaking API keys and credentials on the public internet, leading to seven CVEs against MCP implementations, including a CVSS 9.6 remote code execution vulnerability.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.